LCR-ADS-Lab/TAALES-doc/docs/11_word frequency/README.md

   - SUBTLEXus_Freq_FW_Log

 #### TOEFL11
 The TOEFL11 Corpus is a learner corpus containing essays written by English language learners categorized by proficiency levels and L1 background.
+WC stands for Whole Corpus, which means it includes essays from all proficiency levels.
+In this Corpus, learner essays are grouped into High, Medium, and Low proficiency levels, which are based on the average of two human-assigned scores (each on a 5-point scale): High: average score of 4.0 or higher, Medium: average score between 3.0 and 3.9, Low: average score below 3.0.

 **Raw frequency**
 - **Indices**: